jamesETsmith/slurm-ci/docs/git-watch.md

 ├── slurm_ci.db                    # Extended with git tracking tables
 └── job_status/                    # Existing slurm job status files

-Note: Repositories are cloned to temporary directories and cleaned up after each job.
+Note: Repositories are cloned to temporary directories on each compute node and cleaned up after each job.
 ```

 ## Database Integration